davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

 To handle the large amount of image variants that can be required when implementing responsive images, we used the [International Image Interoperability Framework](http://iiif.io/) (IIIF) [to serve most of our images](https://elifesciences.org/labs/d6044799/dynamically-serving-scientific-images-using-iiif).

 ### Extended build pipeline
+When we came to build the patterns' behaviours, we needed to add JavaScript linting, transpiling and test running to the build pipeline.
+It quickly became apparent that [Gulp](https://gulpjs.com/) was much more flexible than Grunt for this, so we switched from a wild boar to a huge caffeinated beverage (and the caffeine would come in handy).

-When we came to build the patterns' behaviours, we added JavaScript linting, transpiling and test running to the Gulp pipeline.
-When we started this project at the beginning of 2016, ES2015 was the stable transpilation target, so that's what ours is set to.
-Over 18 months, the JavaScript/Browser landscape has changed considerably, and we'll be reviewing this farily soon.
+We author in ES6, and use Babel to transpile down to ES2015, because when we started this project at the beginning of 2016, ES2015 was the generally recommended target.
+Nearly 2 years later, the JavaScript/Browser landscape has changed considerably, and we'll be reviewing this farily soon.

-We're using Babel to transpile, a mixture of jshint and jscs for linting (there'a a pending upgrade to eslint).
+Linting is performed with a mixture of [jshint](http://jshint.com/) and [jscs](http://jscs.info/), although there is a pending upgrade to [eslint](https://eslint.org/).

 ### Pattern behaviour with JavaScript
-Each pattern's JavaScript behaviour (if any), has that behaviour defined in a discrete component with the same name as the pattern.
+A pattern's JavaScript behaviour is defined in a discrete component with the same name as the pattern.
 This JavaScript component is referenced from the root element of the pattern's mustache template by the attribute `data-behaviour="ComponentName"`.

-For example, the content header pattern has its associated behaviour defined in the `ContentHeader` class, which is found in the `ContentHeader.js` file.
+For example, the content-header pattern has its associated behaviour defined in the `ContentHeader` class, which is found in the `ContentHeader.js` file.
 The `content-header.mustache` template starts with:

 ```<div... data-behaviour="ContentHeader">...```

 This causes this HTML element to be passed as an argument to the class constructor in `ContentHeader.js` when the page's JavaScript loads and runs:

 ```
-// Load all components
+// 1.
+Load the components
 const components = {}:
 Components.ContentHeader = require('./components/ContentHeader');
 // ... load more components ...

-function initialiseComponent($component) {
+// 4.
+This bit does the actual initialising function initialiseComponent($component) {
   const handler = $component.getAttribute('data-behaviour');
     if (!!Components[handler] && typeof Components[handler] === 'function') {